Overview

 1. Using productSet with a non-Single-Seller campaign

-If you attempt to configure a productSet on a campaign that is not associated with a Single-Seller template, the API may:
+If you attempt to configure a productSet on a campaign that is not associated with a Single-Seller template, the API may:- Reject the request with a 4xx error (for example, indicating an unsupported campaign type).

 - Or explicitly state that productSet is only supported on Single-Seller campaigns.